microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 * <a href="https://www.microchip.com/developmenttools/ProductDetails/PartNO/ADM00559?utm_source=github&utm_medium=text&utm_campaign=pic152xx&utm_content=MCU8_MMTCha_simpleI2C_IOExpander"> I<sup>2</sup>C Controller Device (or for easy testing, an MCP2221A USB-UART/I<sup>2</sup>C breakout module, PN: ADM00559)</a>

+**Important:** Before powering up this demo, validate both devices are running at the same Vdd or damage may occur!

 ### With the PIC16F15244 family part on a Curiosity LPC Board

 * <a href="https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM164137?utm_source=github&utm_medium=text&utm_campaign=pic152xx&utm_content=MCU8_MMTCha_simpleI2C_IOExpander"> Microchip Low Pin Count Curiosity, PN: DM164137 (Rev 4)</a><br><br>

-**Important:**<br>
-Many of the RCx pins are used for other functions on the board.
-For proper operation on all pins, it is recommended to remove the small jumpers on the back of the board correlating to these features.
-Soldering pin headers to the nearby unpopulated area will allow 2x1 jumpers to re-enable features such as the LEDs, potentiometer, and touch button for future projects.
+**Important:** Many of the RCx pins are connected to components (such as LEDs, touch buttons, or the on-board potentiometer).
+Removing the small surface-mount jumpers (located on the back of the board) will disconnect these elements from the circuit.
+Soldering a pin header to the nearby unpopulated header will allow 2x1 pin jumpers to selectively enable these elements in the future.

 ### With the Curiosity Nano (PIC16F15244)

 * <a href="https://www.microchip.com/developmenttools/ProductDetails/PartNO/EV09Z19A?utm_source=github&utm_medium=text&utm_campaign=pic152xx&utm_content=MCU8_MMTCha_simpleI2C_IOExpander"> Microchip Curiosity Nano, PN: EV09Z19A</a>

 **Important:** The debugger UART TX trace may interfere with the I/O Expander in some cases.
 Cutting this trace (located on the underside of the Nano) will resolve the issue.
+The UART TX line can be externally connected from pin 4 of the Nano to the desired I/O line for future projects.
+Please see the [Nano User Guide](https://www.microchip.com/DevelopmentTools/ProductDetails/EV09Z19A) for more information.

 ### Solution Setup